Dental Implants FAQ

 How Do I Care for Dental Implants?

-Dr. Kelly M. Giera DDS at Mosaic Dental is dedicated to helping patients restore their smiles after tooth loss through dental implant surgery and other restorative dental services.
-If you are interested in scheduling an appointment with our Troy dentist to discuss getting a tooth replacement, call our office at (248) 528-2270.
+Our dental implant dentist in Troy, MI, is dedicated to helping patients restore their smiles after tooth loss.
+If you are interested in scheduling an appointment to discuss getting dental implants, call Mosaic Dental today at (248) 528-2270.

 This blog post has been updated.